 - The cost for full-time students is $31, 432 for in-state transfers.
 For out-of-state prospective students, the costs are $62, 292.

-- The average GPA for accepted, enrolled students is 3.68 and the average MCAT graduate test score is
+- The average GPA for accepted, enrolled students is 3.68 and the average MCAT

 Hello my future and current medical school readers!
 I officially finished anatomy a few weeks ago and I can honestly say that I don’t miss it.
 It turns out that anatomy wasn’t really my strong suit as a student, but today I want to talk a little bit about my struggles with the class so hopefully you can learn from my experiences.